migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L09.md

 Q. What does obedience to the truth produce?

-... a purified soul

 Q. What does is mean to have a purified soul?

-...
-The soul is the totality of a man; it is what we are

-...
-Your whole being has been renewed

 Galatians 6:14,15 - "*a new creation*"